StewartLynch/CTHelp_SwiftUI/README.md

 * If `imageName`is left as an empty string. no image will appear on the card.
 If the string is not empty, there **must** be an image in your asset catalog with that name.

   * **Note:** Images must be created with dimensions that will fit within the help card.
-The default dimensions of the card are 315 X 285.
+The default dimensions of the card are 300 X 285.
 See below regarding changing those dimensions.

     The images will **NOT** scale and will exceed the boundaries of the card if they are too large.

     The `helpText` field will scroll, but the maximum height for your image should only be used if you have no helpText otherwise the helpText may not be visible.

-* * images should be designed to fit within the size of the card.
-The default dimensions of the card is 300 X 285 but you can optionally adjust this size for each set (see notes below)

 * If ` helpText`is an empty string, the assumption is that there is only an image so it should be designed accordingly.  if `helpText` is particularly long, it will scroll within the available space in the card.